How and When to Enroll in Medicare

 - Switch to a different Medicare Advantage plan or drop your plan and switch to Original Medicare

 - If you drop your Medicare Advantage plan (whether or not the plan offered prescription drug coverage), you may sign up for a Part D Medicare drug plan

 This enrollment period is your first opportunity to enroll in Medicare Supplement Insurance, or Medigap.
 This is also the best time to apply for a Medigap plan, for reasons we’ll explain below

 Your Medigap Open Enrollment Period begins the day that you are at least 65 years old and enrolled in both Medicare Part A and Part B. Your Medigap Open Enrollment Period lasts for six consecutive months.

-For many people, their Medicare Supplement open enrollment period will overlap with part of their Initial Enrollment Period.
+For many people, their Medicare Supplement open enrollment period takes place around the same time as their Initial Enrollment Period.

 You may still purchase a Medigap plan after your Medigap OEP has ended.
 As mentioned above, however, your best time to apply for a Medigap plan is during your open enrollment period.